magomimmo/modern-cljs/doc/tutorial-22.md

 I have to admit that the implementation of few unit tests covering the edge cases could be very useful in clarifying the semantic/behavior of the function under testing.
 Sometimes you'll find few surprises as well.
-Those kind of surprises that it's better not to take care of even few months later, when you don't even remember the name of the involved project.
+Those kind of surprises that it's better not to take care of few months later, when you don't even remember the name of the involved project.

 Before coding the unit test, let's take a look at the `convert` definition.